Triangular cutoff threshold for the inversion walk on tournaments and the state space of restricted inversions: Abstract

 As a second result, we characterise the state space of the \emph{$k$-restricted inversion walk}, which inverts a uniformly random $k$-subset at each step.
-For $n\ge 4$ and $2\le k\le n-2$, the reachable states form a coset of a subgroup $H_k\le\F_2^{\binom{n}{2}}$ whose codimension is determined solely by $k\bmod 4$.
+For $n\ge 4$ and $2\le k\le n-2$, the reachable states form a coset of a subgroup $H_k\le\F_2^{\binom{n}{2}}$ whose defining parity constraints are determined by $k\bmod 4$; equivalently, its codimension is $0,1,n-1$, or $n$ according as $k\equiv2,0,3$, or $1\pmod4$.